Sphinx Observatory: Science

 The scientific part of the Sphinx observatory includes two large laboratories, a weather observation station, a workshop, two terraces for scientific experiments, and an astronomical as well as a meteorological cupola.
-The astronomical cupola is equipped with a 76cm telescope with Cassegrain and Coudé focus.
+The astronomical cupola is equipped with a 76 cm telescope with Cassegrain and Coudé focus.

 The observatory plays an important role in a range of long-term experiments; it serves as a solar spectrometer for the Institute of Astrophysics and Geophysics at the University of Liège, Belgium, and plays a key role in a LIDAR experiment conducted by the École Polytechnique Fédérale de Lausanne in Switzerland.
 In 1949, nuclear emulsion plates exposed to cosmic rays in the observatory provided first precise evidence for the existence of the charged K-meson.

 In popular media

 The observatory can be seen in the movies The Grand Budapest Hotel, The Hero: Love Story of a Spy and Krrish 3.

 It was visited in season 22 of the American reality competition series The Amazing Race during their visit to Switzerland in Leg 8.

 It also appears in the 2016 videogame Steep and as the setting for a conference called The Meadows in the final episode of The Pentaverate.

+A 2019–2020 Korean drama Crash Landing on You has the lead couple visit the Observatory in episode 16.

+The observatory served as heavy inspiration for one that appears in 2025 video game Abiotic Factor.
+It is depicted under the name "Voussoir Facility" and is owned and operated by Garrick Advanced Technology Enterprises.
+The observatory is vital to the progression of the story as it contains the first instances of an item that must be collected by the player to advance to the next level of the game.